Triex/GitHub-VersionSync/website/src/content/docs/getting-started/installation.md

 2. Create a token with the `repo` scope
 3. The extension will prompt you for this token when needed
 4. Tokens are securely stored in VS Code's built-in secret storage

+If you try to create a release without setting this up, it will prompt you with a quick connect button.

 ## What's Next?